dev-academy-programme/curriculum/resources/github-phase-0-workflow-TUTORIAL/README.md

 - Move into your repo's folder using the `cd` command, e.g., `cd sprint-1`.
 - View the contents of the folder using `ls -al`.
 You should see the sprint file you just created.
 - Open the cloned file in Sublime Text 3 using the command `subl .`.
+ - **_Note_**: This tutorial refers to the Sublime editor, but we now recommend and support Atom.
+The cloned file can be opened in Atom using the command `atom .`.

 <figure>
   <img src="images/in-the-repo.png" alt="Open the repo in a text editor"><br>